Our story began in 1945, when CARE first came together to support populations in Europe devastated by the Second World War.

 The following decades saw CARE face the fallout from unprecedented natural disasters and conflict causing widespread displacement, while delivering sustainable development programming.

-CARE has grown into one of the world’s largest private humanitarian and development organizations, reaching millions of people in over 80 countries around the world.
+CARE has grown into one of the world’s largest non-governmental humanitarian and development organizations, reaching millions of people in over 80 countries around the world.

 CARE helps strengthen communities through an array of programs that work to create lasting change to the root causes of poverty.